The Legendary Starfy: Commercials

 The animated television commercials loosely take place in the plot of whatever title is being advertised, as well as its gameplay.
 The settings and actions were slightly different compared to the ones in the titles they advertised.
 For instance, in the first The Legendary Starfy title, Starfy was walking inside the Tenkai Palace while carrying some stuff, including the Magic Jar holding the antagonist, Ogura, until Starfy tripped and dropped the stuff he was carrying, while the Magic Jar fell into the ocean below the Tenkai Palace.
 But in one of the commercials for the first title of the series, Starfy was walking outside of Tenkai Palace while only carrying the Magic Jar, until he tripped and fell in the ocean along with the Magic Jar.
-Except for Densetsu no Stafy 3, its commercial is the only one in The Legendary Starfy series that has a different setting.
+Except for Densetsu no Starfy 3, its commercial is the only one in The Legendary Starfy series that has a different setting.
 Instead of taking place anywhere in the game, the commercial takes place in a sushi bar, where the characters are standing on plates while being moved around on a conveyor belt.
-In the Japanese commercials for Densetsu no Stafy 4 and Densetsu no Stafy Taiketsu!
+In the Japanese commercials for Densetsu no Starfy 4 and Densetsu no Starfy Taiketsu!
 Daīru Kaizokudan go back to the way the commercials for the first two titles of the series were, by making them loosely based on the plots of whatever is being advertised.

-While Densetsu no Stafy Taiketsu!
+While Densetsu no Starfy Taiketsu!
 Daīru Kaizokudan was being planned for release in North America as The Legendary Starfy, a new live-action English commercial for it takes place on a boat "The Falling Star", where an old man and his grandson, fishing, talk about catching a giant squid, the grandson is worried, until the old man assures his grandson that he doesn't have to worry, because he has Starfy.
 Starfy then pops out of the sea.
 This is the first North American commercial, airing on May 25, 2009.